Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The Supreme Court of India dismissed challenges to the constitutionality of the criminal offense of defamation, holding that it was a reasonable restriction on the right to freedom of expression.
+The case had been brought by several petitioners charged with criminal defamation.
+They argued that the offense of criminal defamation inhibited their speech.
+The Court found that there existed a constitutional duty to respect the dignity of others.

 Numerous petitions were filed under Article 32 of the Constitution of India challenging the constitutional validity of the offense of criminal defamation as provided for in Sections 499 and 500 of the Indian Penal Code and Sections 199(1) to 199(4) of the Indian Code of Criminal Procedure, 1973.